tmccoy14/Spinnaker/README.md

 ![Spinnaker Log](https://d2908q01vomqb2.cloudfront.net/ca3512f4dfa95a03169c5a670a4c91a19b3077b4/2018/07/12/spin-logo-800x400.jpg)

 ## Getting Started:
-We are going to walk through the steps of deploying a simple application with Spinnaker on an Amazon Web Services EKS cluster and then setting up a CICD pipeline for it with Jenkins.
+We are going to walk through the steps of deploying a simple application with Spinnaker on an Amazon Web Services EKS cluster and then set up a CICD pipeline for it with Jenkins.
 This will take about an hour to go through simply because it requires a lot of installations.
-Once we finish it up though, you will feel very accomplished because it can be rather tricky.
+Once we finish it up, you will should feel very accomplished because this can get rather tricky.

 Here is the agenda for what we will be doing:
 ### Spinnaker